aarcg/GettingAndCleaningDataProject/Codebook.md

 ## purpose
 This codebook is meant to expand on the variables laid out in features_info.txt contained in the data folder obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-For a full explaination of how these signals were collected and processed, refer to features_info.txt.
+For a full explanation of how these signals were collected and processed, refer to features_info.txt.
 This codebook will only cover the variables considered in the analysis, and how they are named.

 ## Selection
-The following variables were selected for use in the analysis because they are the originaly estimated varibles in the study:
+The following variables were selected for use in the analysis because they are the originally estimated variables in the study:
   - tBodyAcc-XYZ
   - tGravityAcc-XYZ
   - tBodyAccJerk-XYZ